sqlparser/sqlflow_public/dbobjects_relationship.md

 The above rules apply to all aggregation functions, such as the `count()` function in the SQL.

 #### 5. From clause
-If the resultset of a subquery or CTE is used in the from clause of the upper-level statement, then the impact of the lower level resultset  will be transferred to the uplevel.
+If the resultset of a subquery or CTE is used in the from clause of the upper-level statement, then the impact of the lower level resultset  will be transferred to the upper-level.
 ```sql
 WITH
   cteReports (EmpID, FirstName, LastName, MgrID, EmpLevel)